nikolay-st-d/linoart.com/README.md

 # linoart.com
 ## Lnoart Ltd. website

-_The goal was to make a minimalistic website with lot of white spaces and sense of freedom amd fresh air._
+_The goal was to make a minimalistic mobile-friendly website with lot of white spaces and sense of freedom amd fresh air._

 [Link to website ->](https://www.linoart.com)